wp-plugins/flyzoo/readme.txt

 == Description ==

-Flyzoo is a full-featured community chat designed for gamers, dating websites, radio stations, online traders and any other kind of community looking to boost engagement.
+Flyzoo is a full-featured community chat designed for gamers, traders, dating websites, radio stations and any other kind of community looking to boost engagement.

-Connect, engage and grow your community with the perfect chat for Ultimate Member, BuddyPress, bbPress and WooCommerce.
+Connect, engage and grow your community with the perfect chat for Ultimate Member, BuddyPress and bbPress.

 Start your 14-day free trial now!